dbt-labs/corp/dbt_style_guide.md

 - Jinja delimiters should have spaces inside of the delimiter between the brackets and your code.
   Example: `{{ this }}` instead of `{{this}}`

 - Use [whitespace control](https://jinja.palletsprojects.com/en/3.1.x/templates/#whitespace-control) to make compiled SQL more readable.
-However, don't worry too much about making it perfect.

 - Opt for code readability over compiled SQL readability.